 Who makes the decisions?
 Is it Our elected representatives or the bureaucratic system behind the scenes.

-Representatives may raise valid reasons for new or alterations to current policy but these are subject to alteration by the bureaucrats and our representatives have very little sway on design, the end results are not always recognisable to the initial concept, but most of all they are rarely in the best interest of residents/tenants once the faceless well paid bureaucratic system have altered the concept.
+Representatives may raise valid reasons for new or alterations to current policy but these are subject to alteration by the bureaucrats and our representatives have very little sway on design, the end results are not always recognisable when viewed with the initial concept.
+Most of all they are rarely in the best interest of residents/tenants once the faceless well paid bureaucratic system have altered the concept.

 Changes to any concept are driven by cost, liability, responsibility, current legislation and many more bureaucratic and out dated local legislation.
 The bureaucrats ensure councillors have most answers at the ready when questioned about current subjects, but you will always know if an area is not covered as the standard reply is "I'll take the details and get back to you"!.